 White-line woodcuts are multicolor images printed from a single block of wood.
-Also called Provincetown prints, they are a hybrid of monoprints and Japanese style multi-block woodcuts.
-Learn to create your own by cutting a nature print or simple line drawing into a single wood block with a knife or gouge, creating the “white lines” when printed.
+Also called Provincetown prints, they are a hybrid of monoprints and Japanese-style multi-block woodcuts.
+Learn to create your own by cutting a nature print or simple line drawing into a wood block with a knife or gouge, creating the “white lines” when printed.
 Color each area between the lines with watercolor or gouache and rub your paper with a wooden spoon to print the color, one section at a time.
-As in traditional woodblock printmaking, you can use your block over again, creating original monoprints each time.
+As in traditional woodblock printmaking, you can use your block over and over, creating original monoprints each time.

 - The instructor is Sue Fierston.

-- All Studio Arts classes require a ticket for each participant so that the instructor can provide individual attention to every student listed on the roster.
+- All Studio Arts programs require an online ticket for each participant so that the instructor can provide individual attention to every student registered for the online program.

 - This program will be recorded.
 Please see our FAQ for recording terms and conditions.

 - Please refer to the "Materials for this program" section for any applicable supply list information and/or special documents for this program.